KevinDayve/KevinDayve.github.io/math/central_limit_theorem.md

 You cannot get to normality without variance.
 You cannot reach the limit without the individual fluctuations.
 The beauty of the bell curve emerges from the chaos of the individual observations.

 When someone tells you *you're okay*, they might mean you're not as bad as you think.
 But the CLT says something stronger: you're **normal**, in the most profound sense.
-You're exactly what you should be—a bounded random variable contributing to a larger pattern, a single term in a sum that converges to something stable and predictable and, in its way, beautiful.
+You're exactly what you should be — a bounded random variable contributing to a larger pattern, a single term in a sum that converges to something stable and predictable and, in its way, beautiful.

 The Central Limit Theorem isn't just about probability distributions.
 It's about the mathematics of being human in a world that demands perfection while being fundamentally built from imperfection.

 > We must imagine Sisyphus happy.
-The random variables will converge—the mathematics guarantees it.
+The random variables will converge — the mathematics guarantees it.
 And it's going to be okay.

 **You are okay.**